london gaa football

 Carlow, Limerick, Longford, Tipperary, Waterford, Wexford and Wicklow join London in Division 4.
 See below for the full 2025 fixture list.

-All roads lead to McGovern Park for the visit of Wicklow this afternoon.
-Can the Londoners take the victory, or will the visitors be celebrating on their way home across the Irish Sea?
+Can the Londoners make it two wins from four at McGovern Park?
+All will be revealed at McGovern Park this afternoon!
 HA4 is the place to be to find out at a great opportunity to watch top-level Gaelic football in the capital.

 TICKETS, TIMINGS & TRAVEL